clajiness/bridgarr/README.md

 ### Upgrading existing installations

+#### v0.8.0 independent search modes

+The v0.8.0 migration replaces the assignment-level **Enabled** switch with independent desired-state controls for RSS, automatic search, and interactive search.
+Existing assignments and their last-applied snapshots are preserved: a previously enabled assignment starts with all three modes enabled, while a previously disabled assignment starts with all three modes disabled.

+After upgrading, open **Assignments** and use **Preview** before applying remote changes.
+You can then adjust any of the three modes independently from an assignment's settings or with **Update search modes** in the matrix.

 #### v0.6.1 legacy assignment-state repair

 Some databases first initialized from a schema shipped before v0.4 stored an